agrublev/ucsb-vue/README.md

 ## Step 7

-Tell vue you want to use the Name component with this code
+Tell vue you want to use the Name component with this code, should be added in App.vue where it says Step 7

 ```javascript
 components: { Name }